jperedadnr/Game2048HOL/README.md

 ```
 ***
 ## STEP 2.
 Add a Board into GameManager
-Create an instance of Board in GameManager and add it to it
+Create an instance of `Board` in `GameManager` class and add it to its list of children.

 ### SOLUTION CODE
 * *Class*: `GameManager`